Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 between the {\it target distribution} $\boldsymbol{\tau}$ and the empirical estimator $\hat{\boldsymbol{q}}$.
 That this is equivalent to (\ref{shrink1}) can be seen when defining

-$\hat{\boldsymbol{q}}^\mathrm{sh}$ is called a James-Stein type \cite{JamesStein} {\it shrinkage} estimator of $\boldsymbol{q}$, see also \cite{EfronMorris} as well as the discussion in \cite{HausserStrimmer}.
-Choosing the maximum-entropy target, i.e., the equidistribution $\tau_j=1/D$ for all $j=1,\dots,D$, the target term can be understood as a regularization of the empirical estimator.
-To evaluate its accuracy, we can again use the expected quadratic loss as a risk function.
-Inserting $\hat{\boldsymbol{q}}^\mathrm{sh}$ instead of $\hat{\boldsymbol{q}}$ in (\ref{MSE1}), we obtain
+$\hat{\boldsymbol{q}}^\mathrm{sh}$ is called a James-Stein type \cite{JamesStein} shrinkage estimator of $\boldsymbol{q}$, see also \cite{EfronMorris} as well as the discussion in \cite{HausserStrimmer}.
+Choosing the maximum-entropy target, i.e., the equidistribution $\tau_j=1/D$ for all $j=1,\dots,D$, the target term can be understood as a regularization of the empirical estimator.\\ {Remember that $\hat{\boldsymbol{q}}^\mathrm{sh}$ is the posterior expected value of $\boldsymbol{q}$.
+The fact that the posterior expected value of a random variable is a linear function of its empirical estimate is equivalent to the use of a conjugate prior.
+This is a result that holds for exponential families in general \cite{Diaconis}.\\ This linearity is helpful for evaluating the accuracy of the shrinkage estimator, again using the expected quadratic loss as a risk function.
+We shall give a result that is slightly more general than necessary for this estimator because we will again need it in section \ref{application}:} \begin{prop} {Let $f_j$, $j=1,\dots,D$ be the components of a function $f:\mathcal{S}^D\to\mathbb{R}^D$ acting on a vector of probabilities.
+Let $\boldsymbol{\tau}$ be a $D$-dimensional probability parameter and $\hat{\boldsymbol{q}}$ the multinomial empirical estimator.
+Then, for $0\le\lambda\le1$, the convexly combined estimator $f(\tilde{\boldsymbol{q}})$ of $f(\boldsymbol{q})$ given by its components